 - Jean Tippett Partridge Memorial Scholarship

-- Anita A. & Terry L. Brown Scholarship
+- Anita A. and Terry L. Brown Scholarship

 - Cabarrus College General Scholarship